Crowbar97/upwork_tiktok_video/README.md

 ### Overview
-This repo contains AI-powered *video cropping tool* that detects main person on the input video and make smart cropping by specified frame size so this person will always be inside this frame.
+This repo contains AI-powered *video cropping tool* that detects main person on the input video and makes smart cropping by specified frame size so this person will always be inside this frame.

 <img src="assets/test_video_debug.png" alt= "Debug mode" width="100%">